w3c/wot-testing/events/2025.11.Kobe/TD/Readme.md

-Please share here your TDs.
+Please share here your TDs in the subfolders.